 - Q What is the rate of incidence for pulmonary embolism?

-- Q How is venous thromboembolism related to pulmonary embolism?
+- Q How can traveling cause pulmonary embolism?

 - Q How do I manage my pulmonary embolism on a daily basis?